caitlinfriesen/cv/README.md

 ## Publications

 Lynch KS, Louder MIM, **Friesen CN**, Fischer EK, Xiang A, Steele A, and Shalov J (2020).
 Examining the disconnect between prolactin and parental care in avian brood parasites.
-Genes, Brain and Behavior
+Genes, Brain and Behavior <a href="https://onlinelibrary.wiley.com/doi/abs/10.1111/gbb.12653" target="blank">doi.org/10.1111/gbb.12653</a>

 **Friesen CN**, Hofmann HA (2019).
 Molecular origins and outcomes of status and stress in primates.
 Proceedings of the National Academy of Sciences <a href="https://www.pnas.org/content/116/4/1081" target="blank">doi.org/10.1073/pnas.1819472116</a>